floriankramer/Esp32GeigerCounter/README.md

 web interface.

 ## Hardware
-The code should work with any form of sensor that sends signals by pulling a line to ground, but it was designed to work with the open source [PiGi](https://github.com/apollo-ng/PiGI) platform, and was only tested together with that.
+The code should work with any form of sensor that sends signals by pulling a line to ground, but it was designed to work with the open source [PiGI](https://github.com/apollo-ng/PiGI) platform, and was only tested together with that.

-### PiGi + TTGo v2.1
+### PiGI + TTGo v2.1
 Pins to connect:

 | PiGI  | TTGo    |